youldash/iOS/Day 5/README.md

 * Confirm by clicking Create.
 Xcode will add and edit this new file for you.

 Rebuild your project and witness the app's name change.
-It should reveal the Arabic string value now.
+It should reveal the Arabic string value by now.

 ### Adding a new Localization "Strings" File